MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/avoid-common-certification-failures.md

 -   [Provide any necessary info](notes-for-certification.md) required to use your app, such as the user name and password for a test account if your app requires users to log in to a service, or any steps required to access hidden or locked features.

--   Include a [privacy policy](create-app-store-listings.md#privacy-policy) if your app requires one; for example, if your app accesses any kind of personal information in any way or is otherwise required by law.
+-   Include a [privacy policy URL](enter-app-properties.md#privacy-policy-url) if your app requires one; for example, if your app accesses any kind of personal information in any way or is otherwise required by law.
 To help determine if your app requires a privacy policy, review the [App Developer Agreement](https://docs.microsoft.com/legal/windows/agreements/app-developer-agreement) and the [Microsoft Store Policies](https://docs.microsoft.com/legal/windows/agreements/store-policies).

 -   Make sure that your app's description clearly represents what your app does.
 For help, see our guidance on [writing a great app description](write-a-great-app-description.md).